Rights and Responsibilities of TGS' Governing Bodies

 • Equity and Dividend Policy

-Following the annual general meeting, held on 12 May 2020, the Board has the following shareholder authorizations:
+Following the Annual General Meeting, held on 10 May 2023, the Board has the following shareholder authorizations:

-• To issue a minimum of 10,000 and a maximum of 420,000 free-standing warrants (each warrant giving the right to subscribe for 1 share at a par value of NOK 0.25), however subject to the requirement that the number of issued and outstanding free-standing warrants will in no event exceed 10% of the registered number of shares in the company at the date of the resolution.
+• Issuance a minimum of 10,000 and a maximum of 850,000 free-standing warrants, however subject to the requirement that the number of issued and outstanding free-standing warrants shall in no event exceed 10 percent of the registered number of shares in the Company.
+The share capital may be increased with a maximum of NOK 212,500.
+Valid until 10 May 2028.

-• To increase the company's share capital by up to NOK 2,924,558.20 through one or more issuances of new shares or bonus issues.
+• The Board is granted the authorization to increase the Company's share capital by up to NOK 3,123,185 through one or more issuances of new shares or bonus issues.
 The subscription price and other subscription terms will be determined by the Board.
-The capital increase may be paid in cash, by set-off or by other contributions in kind.
-The authorization includes the right to incur special obligations on behalf of the company.
-The shareholders' preemptive rights to subscribe for any new shares may be deviated from by the Board.
-The authorization encompasses share capital increases in connection with mergers.
-The authorization is valid until the Annual General Meeting in 2021, but no later than 30 June 2021.
-This authorization replaces previously granted authorizations.
+The authorization is valid until the annual general meeting in 2024, but no later than 30 June 2024.

-• To issue loans for a total amount of up to NOK 2,250,000,000 with the right to require shares to be issued (convertible loans).
-The share capital may be increased by up to NOK 2,924,558.20, provided that the combined number of shares that are issued pursuant to this authorization and the share issue authorization must not exceed 10% of the company's current share capital.
-The authorization is valid until the Annual General Meeting in 2021, but no later than 30 June 2021.
+• The Board is granted the authorization to issue loans for a total amount of up to NOK 2,250,000,000 with the right to require shares to be issued (convertible loans).
+The share capital may be increased by up to NOK 3,123,185, provided that the combined number of shares that are issued pursuant to this authorization and the authorization in agenda item 17A above shall not exceed 10% of the Company's current share capital.
+The authorization is valid until the annual general meeting in 2024, but no later than 30 June 2024.

-• Distribute quarterly dividends on the basis of the financial statements for 2019.
-The Board will, when using the authorization, pass its decision in accordance with the company's approved dividend policy.
-The authorization is valid until the company's Annual General Meeting in 2021, but no later than 30 June 2021.
+• The Board is authorized to distribute quarterly dividends and make group contributions to entities within the Group (Norwegian: konsernbidrag) on the basis of the financial statements for 2022.
+The Board shall, when using the authorization in relation to distribution of quarterly dividends, pass its decision in accordance with the Company’s approved dividend policy.
+The authorization shall be valid until the Company's annual general meeting in 2024, but no later than 30 June 2024.

-Further information is available in the Minutes of Annual General Meeting 2020
+Further information is available in the Minutes of the Annual General Meeting 2023.

 The Board of Directors